 Trustees are elected at the AGM and serve for three years.

-The charity is run by the office-based team of Caroline Morrice (Chief Executive), Gill Ellis (Marketing & Engagement) and Simon Johnson (Communications Officer).
-David Wada, our Treasurer, is the other member of the team who provides the financial oversight.
+The charity is run by the office-based team of Caroline Morrice (Chief Executive), and Simon Johnson (Community Liaison Officer).
+The Treasurer, is the other member of the team who provides the financial oversight.